 In newborns with jaundice, the following symptoms are cause for concern:

-Doctors are also concerned when bilirubin levels are very high or are increasing rapidly and when blood tests suggest that the flow of bile is reduced or blocked.
+Doctors are also concerned when bilirubin levels are very high or are increasing rapidly or when blood tests suggest that the flow of bile is reduced or blocked.

 Newborns with warning signs should be evaluated by a doctor right away.
-If the newborn is discharged from the hospital on the first day after birth, a follow-up visit to measure the bilirubin level should be scheduled within 2 days of discharge.
+If the newborn is discharged from the hospital on the first day after birth, a follow-up visit to measure the bilirubin level should done within 2 days of discharge.

 Once at home, if parents notice that their newborn’s skin or eyes look yellow, they should contact their doctor immediately.
 The doctor can decide how urgently to evaluate the newborn based on whether the newborn has any symptoms or risk factors such as prematurity.